Evrey/SHC_AIV/README.md

 ![Screenshot of the new Sheriff's castle](./img/sheriff.png)

 Do you like his vanilla design?
-Well, I do, which is why I kept the style.
-The Sheriff's new castles are basically a more compact version of the vanilla ones with added crenelations.
-As you might notice, one of the reasons why his new castles are so much more compact is that his houses are now placed outside of his castle.
-The Sheriff now collides less with the terrain or his neighbours.
+Well, I do, which is why I kept the overall style.
+The Sheriff's new castles are basically a more compact version of the vanilla ones with added defensive features.
+After all, the better the poor Sheriff can protect his tax payers, the more taxes he can collect!
+The new Sheriff protects his castles with a tower ballista and a line of fire ballistæ.
+Additionally, his pitch moat shrunk in size, cutting the moat renewal costs in half.

-Putting the poor civilian's houses outside of his fine and noble castle's walls certainly fits his character of being a cruel tyrant always raising taxes, even if the tax rate overshoots 100%.
-Gallows tower his low outer wall, so that everyone on the outside can see what happens to those who are too poor to pay.
-Thus, as an easter egg, one of the Sheriff's castles is completely reversed in its design.
-The outer village wall now encloses all the houses, banning the barracks outside.
-The village wall is high and thick, having big gatehouses and towers, giving the village extra protection.
-On the other hand, the Sheriff's inner castle has low and thin walls, small towers and a small gatehouse, making it the weakest part of this easter egg castle.
+For those damned criminals not paying him the taxes, the Sheriff always has dungeons available.
+Some prisoners await their special treatment on the rack, while the bankrupt ones will see the chopping block nearby.
+And for special cases, the sheriff exposes those criminal non-tax-payers in gibbets within his inner castle.
+He's such a nice guy, eh.

 ### The Marshall